 The involvement of the spleen in metastatic cancers is rarely seen.
 If a primary cancer metastasizes to the spleen, one would expect to see multiple hyperintense T2-weighted lesions on MRI.
 These lesions would commonly show contrast enhancement.

 Splenomegaly in Portal Hypertension

 Patients with portal hypertension due to chronic liver disease and hepatic cirrhosis are at risk of developing splenomegaly.
-The diffuse enlargement of the spleen can be easily identified with ultrasonography but magnetic resonance imaging can also provide evidence for splenic disease in a patient with portal hypertension.
+The diffuse enlargement of the spleen can be easily identified with ultrasonography, but magnetic resonance imaging can also provide evidence for splenic disease in a patient with portal hypertension.

-In addition to the diffuse splenic enlargement which can be easily identified on anatomical MRI, one could also identify multiple very small foci of low intensity on T1- and T2-weighted images.
-These small foci represent deposits of hemosiderin which occur in up to 12 % of patients with portal hypertension.
+In addition to the diffuse splenic enlargement, which can be easily identified on anatomical MRI, one could also identify multiple very small foci of low intensity on T1- and T2-weighted images.
+These small foci represent deposits of hemosiderin which occur in up to 12 % of the patients with portal hypertension.